SuperDARNCanada/data_flow/README.md

 file and easily parseable to monitor data flow operation.
 Each script rsyncs the summary files to Chapman for uploading to the Engineering dashboard.
 SSH password-free connection must be setup between each computer and Chapman for this to work correctly.
+8. To modify the data flow easily, a `config.sh` file is provided.
+This file specifies:
+    - If the data flow can use the NAS at a site